Why are Samoan Tattoos Important?

 This tattoo is also part of a larger piece most often and adds additional meaning to that work.

-The ocean waves symbolizes both death and life because the ocean both brings sustenance but also is dangerous and brings death.
+The ocean waves symbolize both the loss of life and life because the ocean both brings sustenance but also is dangerous.

-Therefore, this tattoo symbolizes the delicate balance between life and death.
+Therefore, this tattoo symbolizes the delicate balance between life and the end.